ArdaOten/app-password-manager-cpp/README.md

 - Add, search, list, and delete saved credentials
 - Persistent file-based storage

+## Admin Panel
+The application includes a separate admin panel accessible with admin credentials.
+Admins can:
+- View all registered users
+- Select a specific user account
+- Add, search, view, or delete that user's saved credentials
+- Delete a user and all their associated data permanently

 ## Tech Stack
 - C++ (OOP: classes, structs)
 - File I/O (fstream)